Farshid928/bash-scripts/README.md

 This script syncs dns zone(s) for all domains (main domain, parked doamin(s) and addon domain(s) in a cpanel cluster dns netwok.

 4. <a href="https://github.com/Farshid928/bash-scripts/blob/master/cp-da-check-bak.sh">cp-da-check-bak.sh</a>: Chek cpanel and directadmin full backups.
-This scripts whill check the last full backup if cpanel and directadmin servers.
-Number of users will be compare with number of backups files and if a user has no backup files, the username will be shown to you.
-In addition in the servers with compressed full backups, the tar.gz file will be check in order to be extractable.
+This scripts whill will check the last full backup if on cpanel and directadmin servers.
+Number of users will be compare compared with number of backup files and if a user has no backup files, the username will be shown to you displayed.
+In addition in on the servers with compressed full backups, the tar.gz file will be check checked to see if it's extractable in order to be extractable